vivek1223rajDS/Dog-Breed-Predict/README.md

 4. There are 835 validation dog images.
 5. There are 836 test dog images.
 6. There are in total 13233 human images.

+## Metrics

+This model was evaluated using metric known as accuracy.
+Why we choose accuracy as a mertic to evaluate is based on the fact of no class imbalance issue in the data.
+I have broken down the training set according to the breeds of the dog.
+It appears that there is no problem of class imbalance.
+Therefore, accuracy is utilized as the metric to evaluate the CNN model which will be trained in this exercise.

+## Libraries Used:

+1. OpenCV
+2. h5py
+3. Matplotlib
+4. Numpy
+5. Scipy
+6. tqdm
+7. Keras
+8. Scikit-learn
+9. Pillow
+10. ipykernel
+11. TensorFlow

+## Description of repository:
+The repository consists of the Jupyter Notebook files from the Udacity classroom, in both formats: Dog_Breed_Predict_App.html and Dog_Breed_Predict_App.ipynb.
+All credits for code examples here go to Udacity.

 ## Steps Involved: